 Faculty should not enter into contracts with outside parties to develop teaching materials that would constrain teaching or scholarly responsibilities at MIT, including specifically the use of their work in research or teaching at the Institute.

-Faculty who, as part of their external professional activities, engage in education and research activities that present a potential conflict of commitment, or who enter into formal or informal contracts or other arrangements to share work produced at MIT that could constrain their teaching and scholarly responsibilities, are expected to consult with their department head or dean in advance of such commitments.
+Faculty who, as part of their outside professional activities, engage in education and research activities that present a potential conflict of commitment, or who enter into formal or informal contracts or other arrangements to share work produced at MIT that could constrain their teaching and scholarly responsibilities, are expected to consult with their department head or dean in advance of such commitments.

 Faculty should seek the permission of their dean when they have the opportunity to teach at other not-for-profit or for-profit institutions or when they are presented with other opportunities that might conflict with their faculty commitment.
 Department heads and deans are to work with faculty to remove or manage conflicts or the appearance of conflicts.
 When disputes arise regarding faculty commitment, they are to be settled by School deans, with the Provost being the final arbiter.
+Faculty are expected to review and comply with Section 4.4 Conflict of Interest, Section 7.12 Conflict of Commitment, and the Institute’s guidance on outside activities.